Jac Weller: Football player at Princeton

 Weller was born in Atlanta, Georgia and raised in Jacksonville, Florida.
 He attended preparatory school at The Hun School before enrolling at Princeton University.
 At Princeton, Weller was a star lineman for Fritz Crisler's Princeton Tigers football championship teams of the mid-1930s.
 Crisler began the practice of having players wear numbers on their jerseys while Weller was a student, and Crisler assigned the number 99 to his best player—Jack Weller.
 During Weller's three seasons at Princeton, the football team compiled a record of 25 wins against a single loss.
-The only loss was a 7-0 loss to rival Yale in 1934.
-In 1935, Princeton had a perfect record of 9-0, and Weller was recognized as a consensus All-American at the guard position.
+The only loss was a 7–0 loss to rival Yale in 1934.
+In 1935, Princeton had a perfect record of 9–0, and Weller was recognized as a consensus All-American at the guard position.
 Weller later recalled, "We had one of the finest bunch of football players ever to come to Princeton...in four years, no major opponent ever scored more than one touchdown on us."
 He was drafted in the seventh round of the 1936 NFL Draft.

-Later years
+Later life

 After graduating, and marrying Cornelia Murray, Weller settled in Princeton, New Jersey, where he operated a real estate and insurance business.
 Weller maintained a lifelong interest in firearms and was an honorary curator of the West Point Museum in the 1960s.
 In 1962, he conducted new ballistics tests that established that Italian anarchist Nicola Sacco was guilty, and Bartolomeo Venzetti not guilty of the 1920 murders for which both were convicted.
 He was also the author of several books on military weapons and tactics.
 His published works include: